 General-purpose buckets for backhoe loaders are the all-around choice for loading, carrying, dumping, and performing general clean-up work; including side dump buckets that can tip forward or to the left side and provide the versatility required in tight work areas and congested environments.

 Starting off, you should look at your project scope and understand what functionality you want the backhoe and its attachment to have.
 With over 30 types of attachments, knowing which type is best for your backhoe hire job is crucial to making your project both time and cost-efficient.

 One of the most significant variables in backhoe performance is to dig depth.
 This is simply a rating of how deep the backhoe arm can dig.
 Typically, dig depth is somewhere between 12 and 16 feet (3 to 5 m).
 Many backhoes have an extendible stick that lets them increase this dig depth a few feet when needed.

 Renting a backhoe for do-it-yourself use typically costs $100-$200 for half-day or full-day rental of a small or mini-backhoe; larger models typically rent for $200-$350 or more a day or $500-$1,500 or more for a week.

 A 10-year-old John Deere in average condition with 2,000 to 3,000 hours of use might sell for $25,000 to $35,000.

 While backhoe operators don’t need certification, they need to obtain a commercial driver’s license (CDL) in order to drive their backhoes from site to site.
 Each state has its own requirement for granting licensure.

-The average hourly rate for Heavy Equipment Operator ranges from $25 to $34 with the average hourly pay of $30.
-The total hourly cash compensation, which includes base and short-term incentives, can vary anywhere from $26 to $36 with the average total hourly cash compensation of $32.
+The average hourly rate for Heavy Equipment operators ranges from $25 to $34 with an average hourly pay of $30.
+The total hourly cash compensation, which includes a base and short-term incentives, can vary anywhere from $26 to $36 with the average total hourly cash compensation of $32.